LoyolaChicagoBooks/introcs-csharp/rst/classes-and-structs.rst

 Classes And Structs
 ======================

+C# has an alternate syntax to a class: a *struct*.
 Everything we have said so far about classes such an ``Rational`` applies to structs also!
 In fact you could change ``class`` into ``struct`` in the heading for Rational, and it would become a struct, with no further code changes in any of the